christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     meaning "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".
 -   Flavius: Flavus = yellow/golden is a deliberate Latin mistranslation of the Scythian root Pālava or Palavi (Pahlavi), the term for the Parthian/Iranian aristocracy.
 The "Flavian" line was a Parthian/Sarmatian proxy dynasty installed by the Bosphoran center (Julius Caesar/Asander's line) to enforce the new Christianized Imperial Cult.
 They claimed a 'Golden Age' (Flavius) when they were truly the Pahlavi (Parthians) rewriting the Roman lie.
--   Izates or Izas: Ie- is a prefix denoting divinity (as in I-em-hotep). -sous is a variant of Zeus (Zas or Dyas is a cognate of Izas).
+-   Izates or Izas: Ie- is a prefix denoting divinity (as in I-em-hotep in Egyptianm and IE in Indo-European is a divine prefix (as in Ie-ove/Jove)). -sous is a variant of Zeus (Zas or Dyas is a cognate of Izas).
 Iesous = "Divine Zeus."
 This connects directly to Iulius (from Jupiter/Zeus).
 This becomes Jesus [^1], Aesus (Etruscan god), and the Avestan word Yazatas (Persian: izad), meaning 'lord'.
 In the name "Yeshua Ben Panthera" the Panthera is a Hellenized form of Ptolemaios (Ptolem->Ptol->Panther).
 "Jesus, son of Ptolemy".
 This directly connects the "Jesus" figure to the Ptolemaic-Bosphoran royal house.
 Similar to "Iasus", a Greek figure associated with the Argonauts and "Iaso" the healing Greek goddess.
 -    Jew: Iudii -> Ioudaioi -> Jew.
 The Iudii, a Galatian tribe, were Scythian-Celtic priests who later became "Jews" under Alexandrian syncretism.
 Iudii is the tribal corruption of Dyeus Pter (PIE Sky Father).
 The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter).
 (J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the Hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).
 Scythian-Celtic Iudii then disappeared after the Bar Kokhba revolt when emperor Hadrian decimated their population.
 The term "Ashkenazi" (Scythian: Ashkuza) confirms their steppe origins, later demonized by Rabbi Akiva to erase their Sarmatian roots.
   - Lord: The term Kavi in Avestan texts (e.g., Yasna 10.6) denotes a divine ruler associated with Aži (dragon/serpent).
 Translating Kavi to Greek yields Kyrios ("lord"), a title used for Jesus in the New Testament (e.g., Kyrios Iesous).
 The Scythian title Xšaya (king) appears in Old Persian as Xšayathiya, phonetically linked to Kshatriya (Sanskrit: warrior-king) and Caesar via the Greek Kaesar.
 A kurgan inscription from Issyk (Kazakhstan, 4th century BCE) mentions a ruler named Ašakavi ("dragon-priest"), combining Aša (truth/order) and Kavi.
 This title parallels Asander (Thracian: Asa = "lord") and suggests a pan-steppe naming convention for dragon-kings.